-We all know that having a healthy heart is important to leading a longer life - the same is also true for our pets.
-Here are some tips from our vets to help ensure your pet’s heart never misses a beat.
+Having a healthy heart is really important and will help your pet lead a longer life.
+Here are some tips from our vets to help make sure your pet’s heart never misses a beat.

 Signs that your pet might have heart disease include:

-- Coughing, especially during or after exercise or excitement
+- Coughing, especially during or after exercise or if they’re excited.

-- A bloated stomach (caused by fluid build-up in the abdomen)
+- A bloated stomach (caused by fluid build-up).